CMIL Contribution Series

 51. Haggerty JM, Dinsdale EA (2016) Distinct biogeographic patterns of marine microbial taxonomy and functional genes.
 Global Ecology and Biogeography (in press).

 52. Morris MM, Haggerty JM, Papudeshi BN, Vega AA, Edwards MS, Dinsdale EA (2016) Nearshore pelagic microbial community abundance affects recruitment success of giant kelp, Macrocystis pyrifera.
-Frontiers in Microbiology (in press).
+Frontiers in Microbiology 7:1800.